hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_inspect_template.html.markdown

   Name of the information type.
 Either a name of your choosing when creating a CustomInfoType, or one of the names listed at https://cloud.google.com/dlp/docs/infotypes-reference when specifying a built-in type.

+* `version` -
+  (Optional)
+  Version of the information type to use.
+By default, the version is set to stable

 <a name="nested_rule_set"></a>The `rule_set` block supports:

 * `info_types` -